Maine Conservation Corps

 JOB DUTIES

-- Safety: Assistant Team leaders will promote a culture of safety by modeling appropriate safety practices and PPE, assisting members with packing appropriate gear for project conditions, and upholding all safety and sanitation policies and procedures, including heightened COVID-19 protocols.
+- Promote a culture of safety by modeling appropriate safety practices and PPE, assisting members with packing appropriate gear for project conditions, and upholding all safety and sanitation policies and procedures.

-- Project Support: ATLs and Leaders collaborate throughout the season to meet project goals.
+- Collaborate with their Leader throughout the season to meet project goals.
 ATLs provide logistical support to leaders and technical support to members, and they perform ongoing tool maintenance and inventory.

 This position requires serving in adverse weather conditions, including cold, rain, heat and humidity, exposure to biting and stinging insects, hiking with all tools and gear over difficult terrain, and sleeping in tents.
 This position should be viewed not as a traditional job, but as an experience where long hours and extended time away from home, often in remote locations, are to be expected.